GraphSchema – User Guide

 However, note that if you're also using the higher layers of the BrainAnnex technology stack, those layers assume the presence of a Schema layer; you'll have to provide your own Data Manager, Web API, UI or whatever else

 you need.
-The lower layer, NeoAccess
+The lower layer, NeoAccess won't be affected.

 Services Provided by the Schema Layer